vihaan-goyal/PetLife/README.md

 - Java
 - Java Swing (GUI and rendering)
 - Java AWT (keyboard input)
-- Java Sound API (music and sound effects)

 No external third-party libraries were required.

 ---

 # External Resources and Credits

-Graphics and sound assets used for educational purposes.
+Graphics and sound are used for educational purposes.

 Programming concepts were inspired by common Java game development tutorials.

-All original game logic and systems were implemented by the development team.
+All original game logic and systems were implemented by Vihaan Goyal, Logan Russon, and Lev Rubin.

 ---